AustenLamacraft/academic-kickstart/content/post/new-rules/index.md

 <script src="assets/pca-chaos.js"></script>
 <figure align="center">
 <div id="pca-chaos" style="display: inline-block; position: relative"></div>
 <figcaption>$x^t\oplus y^t$ for two PCAs starting from initial conditions that are random but only differ on one site ("site") or are random and independent ("row").
-The number in the bottom right is the probability $p$ introduced in the text.
+The number in the top left is the probability $p$ introduced in the text.
 Note that in this case the neighborhood includes next nearest neighbors.</figcaption>
 </figure>

 If we look at the dynamics of one of the copies things look very boring: since the output of each rule is chosen at random we just get white noise.
 Because the two copies are evolved with the same – albeit random – rules, the dynamics of $x^t\oplus y^t$ is still nontrivial: we see a propagating front, just as for many of the individual rules.
 The fluctuations of the front are larger and the average speed is definitely less than the maximal value.